-Richard Sharp: BBC chairman says he won't quit over Johnson loan row
+Richard Sharp: BBC chairman says he won't quit over Boris Johnson loan row

 He said he was confident he was "appointed on merit" and welcomed a review.

-Speaking to the BBC's culture editor Katie Razzall, he said he "absolutely" feels comfortable about being the face of BBC impartiality despite questions which have emerged this week.
+Speaking to the BBC, he said he "absolutely" feels comfortable about being the face of BBC impartiality despite questions which have emerged this week.

 He rejected suggestions he should stand down pending the findings of an investigation by William Shawcross, the Commissioner for Public Appointments.

-Mr Sharp said that he welcomes the scrutiny and that he had taken steps to "ensure that due process was followed by the book".
+Mr Sharp said he welcomed that scrutiny and that he had taken steps to ensure "due process was followed by the book".

+He said he did that by contacting the then-Cabinet Secretary Simon Case to discuss an offer of financial assistance being made for the then-PM.

+Sam Blyth, a multimillionaire who Mr Sharp described as an "old friend", had offered to be the guarantor on a loan for Mr Johnson after reading press reports that the then-prime minister was under financial pressure.